PriyankaBtech/POKEDEX/readme.md

 ## Acknowledgment
 The project was inspired by the Pokédex Electronic Toy.
 This project was created with guidance from the PW Skills course.
-The Person who help me to create thsi project is Sanket singh(currently working in GooglePay).
+The Person who help me to create this project is Sanket singh(currently working in GooglePay).

 ## Features What I Add and Change